All Episodes

 I never lose people here.

-You have after 18 and a half years, you have to learn we never lose audience on this program.
+After 18 and a half years, you have to learn.

 Anyway, what was the great disservice to animals?

-Well, because they uh they do have a motion.
+Well, because they do have emotions.

 I'm not saying they don't.

-Well, let me let me let me tell you something about let me let me take the opportunity here to further expand on this.
+Let me take the opportunity here to further expand on this.

-And as as and it was my cat.
+And it was my cat.

-And as he was doing it, everybody in the room went, Oh, how cute.
+And as he was doing it, everybody in the room went, oh, how cute.

-Okay, I am a softy for these animals.
+I am a softie for these animals.

-Uh it but I think some of them don't even have an awareness of their own existence.
+But I think some of them don't even have an awareness of their own existence.

 They've done tests.